|Module code|| Level 6: NSA 3512 (15 credits)|

-This module is applicable to emergency nurse practitioners, primary care nurse practitioners, community matrons, night-nurse practitioners, physiotherapists, occupational therapists, nurses working in pre-surgical clinics, and day surgery, cardiac and respiratory clinics, critical care outreach teams and walk-in centres.
+These modules are offered at Introductory level (level 6) and Advanced level, for those undertaking autonomous practice.
+They have been designed for emergency nurse practitioners, primary care nurse practitioners, community matrons, night-nurse practitioners, physiotherapists, occupational therapists, and nurses working in pre-surgical clinics, day surgery, cardiac and respiratory clinics, critical care outreach teams and walk-in centres.

 After completion of the module you will be able to:

-Assessment will be 33% OSCE based on the clinical examination skills learnt as well as history taking and a written paper based on anatomy, physiology and clinical scenarios.
+Assessment will be 100% OSCE based for level 6 and mix of OSCE and Portfolio for level 7.
+OSCE is based on all the clinical examination skills learnt as well as history taking and a written paper based on anatomy, physiology and clinical scenarios.

-Current employment and support to practice in an appropriate health care setting.
-The student should be able to give details of an allocated clinically experienced (in that field) supervisor who will support their clinical practice.
+To be eligible for this module you must have current employment and support to practice in an appropriate health care setting.
+You should also be able to give details of an allocated clinically experienced (in that field) supervisor who will support your clinical practice.

 Per credit: £60